-If you have any questions about your claim, please contact your Benefits Administrator or Sun Life's customer Service department toll-free at 1-800-669-7921 (or in the Toronto area call 416-408-7390).
+If you have any questions about your claim, please contact your benefits Administrator or Sun Life's customer Service department toll-free at 1-800-669-7921 (or in Toronto area call 416-408-7390).

 It normally takes 3-4 weeks to process a claim, however, this may vary depending on the circumstances of each case.
-Sun Life makes every effort to keep the Benefits Administrator informed of the status of the claim.
+Sun Life will make every effort to keep the Benefits Administrator informed of the status of your claim.

-You may send the completed claim form directly to Sun Life at the
+You may send the completed claim form directly to Sun Life at the following address:

-following address:

-Sun Life Assurance Company of Canada

-Association & Affinity Business

-P.O.Box 4097, Station A

-Toronto, ON M5W 2Z5
+Sun Life Assurance Company of Canada Association & Affinity Business P.O.
+Box 4097, Station A Toronto, ON M5W 2Z5